bluewolf-beyond/selector/README.md

 significant testing of your filter methods.
 And since testing predicates is much simpler than testing filters (because of their singular nature) this is quite easy.

-If the filter you need is simply a logical combination of built-ins or existing custom filters, you can use the filter composition methods to build it up.

-    // !((filterA && filterB) || filterC)
-    Select.Filter myComplexFilter = filterA.andx( filterB )
-                                           .orx( filterC )
-                                           .notx();

 For more information consult the API reference below.